Honda Prelude

-First generation (1978)
+First generation (SN; 1978)

 On 24 November 1978, the Prelude was launched to the Japanese market.
 It had its world premiere at the 1979 AutoRAI in Amsterdam, two months later.
 In Japan it was only available at the newly established dealership sales channel Honda Verno.
 This dealership chain also introduced the Honda Quint, the Honda Ballade, and the Accord-based Honda Vigor as its largest sedan and hatchback.
-The four-wheel independent struts, brakes, and engine were all borrowed from the first generation Accord, but the chassis was all new and developed by chief engineer Hiroshi Kizawa expressly for the sporting Prelude.
+The four-wheel independent struts, brakes, and engine were all borrowed from the first-generation Accord, but the chassis was all new and developed by chief engineer Hiroshi Kizawa expressly for the sporting Prelude.
 At 4,090 mm (length) x 1,635 mm (width) x 1,290 mm (height), it had quite a low and wide profile.
 The wheelbase was 2,320 mm, and was 60 mm shorter than that of the original Accord.
 Honda appears to have followed the successful introduction of the Toyota Celica example by taking a small car, like the Accord, installing a more powerful engine, and giving the body a short trunk, and a long engine hood.
 The Prelude (and period Accord) were the first cars under two liters to receive standard power steering.
 The Prelude also benefited from Honda's experience with sporting cars like the Honda S800 and Coupé 1300.

 The Prelude was the first Honda model to offer a power moonroof as standard equipment, which eventually became a Prelude trademark.
 In Japan, the Prelude was available with a sliding metal sunroof, while US versions received a glass top which freed up more headroom.
 Japanese buyers were liable for slightly more annual road taxes over the smaller Civic, which also had a smaller engine.
 While marketed as a 2+2, the rear seat was not usable for anyone larger than a small child.

 Initial reviews for the Prelude were favorable.
 "It is," wrote Brock Yates for Motor Trend, "by any sane measurement, a splendid automobile.
 The machine, like all Hondas, embodies fabrication that is, in my opinion, surpassed only by the narrowest of margins by Mercedes-Benz.
 It is a relatively powerful little automobile by anybody's standards."
 Motor Trend measured an early Prelude completing the quarter-mile in 18.8 seconds at 70 mph.
 In terms of underpinnings it was mostly a Honda Accord, although its more compact package and lower weight allowed for a marginally higher top speed and gas mileage.